Designing Fireproof Systems

 What This Looks Like in Leadership and Organizations

-It looks like systems that stop elitism, rewarding results delivered through internal override.
+It looks like systems that stop rewarding results delivered through internal override.

 It looks like building decision structures that account for human limits before those humans fracture.

-Building leadership cultures where competence is not conflated with infinite availability.
+It looks like leadership cultures where competence is not confused with infinite availability.

-Organizations that recognize burnout as a organizational design flaw, rather than an individual weakness.
+It looks like organizations that recognize burnout as an organizational design flaw rather than an individual weakness.

 It looks like upstream investment in: